AI Agency Referral Strategy: How to Build a Referral Machine

 Options for AI agency referral incentives:

 - Reciprocal introductions: For clients who are themselves business owners, offer to introduce them to relevant people in your network.
-This creates a genuine exchange of value.
+This creates a genuine exchange of value that feels more like partnership than transaction.

 - Public recognition: Feature referral clients in your case studies, give them credit in your LinkedIn posts, or recognize them as a key partner.
 For some clients, visibility is more valuable than cash.